GabrielaGuedes/ngos_microservices_system/volunteers/README.md

 ---

-### DELETE /api/employees/:id
+### DELETE /api/volunteers/:id

-Deletes the employee from the id passed.
+Deletes the volunteer from the id passed.

 The authentication token needs to be passed in the header field `x-access-token`.